 - Drain and let the pasta cool off on a towel, then stuff every shell with a tablespoon of filling.
 Lay them on the baking pan previously coated with butter.

-- Mix the strained tomatoes with the heavy cream, then pour on the pasta.
+- Mix the strained tomatoes with the heavy cream and some salt, then pour on the pasta.
 Add the butter in small chunks.

-- Bake for 30 minutes at 350 °F (180 °C) covered with tin foil, then for another 10 uncovered.
+- Bake for 30 minutes at 350 °F (180 °C) covered in tin foil, then for another 10 uncovered.
 Serve with a sprinkle of Parmigiano.